3 Common Buyer’s Remorse: What It Is and How to Avoid It

 Let’s just put this out there: You absolutely do not HAVE to buy a house.
 You can rent.
 For the rest of your life if you so desire.
 As long as it makes financial sense to do so.

-If and when you buy, it needs to be on your terms, even though there’s often societal pressures that lead people to buy.
+If and when you buy, it needs to be on your terms, even though there are often societal pressures that lead people to buy.

 There are a few things you need to have in place before you make this decision.